What is Asbestos?

 New rules have been implemented to protect workers and the public from the risk of asbestos exposure at solid waste disposal facilities.
 These rules apply to any of the common sources listed above.

-The TNRD has classified the following materials as Potential Asbestos Containing Materials (PACM):
+The following materials are classified as Potential Asbestos Containing Materials (PACM):